 - Cognitive restructuring or reframing: a therapeutic process that helps a person discover, modify, replace, or challenge negative or irrational thoughts.
 This technique encourages a person to take a hard look at their negative thought patterns.
-For example, sometimes people over-generalize, assume the worst-case scenario would happen or focus too much on insignificant details.
-Doing so affects their behaviors.
-The therapist asks a patient or client about their thought process in various situations in order to help them identify negative patterns.
-Once a person is aware of these negative patterns, they can reframe them into more positive alternatives.
+For example, sometimes people over-generalize, assume the worst-case scenario would happen, or focus too much on insignificant details that affect their behaviors.
+In an article about Cognitive Restructuring published In The Wiley Handbook of Cognitive Behavioral Therapy in 2013, Dr. David A. Clark further defines cognitive restructuring as an organized collaborative process where individuals are guided to recognize, identify, explain, and change dysfunctional thoughts, judgments, and beliefs that are deemed responsible for their mental distress.
+Once a person is aware of these negative patterns, they can reframe them into more positive and adaptive alternatives.

 - Activity scheduling and behavior activation: a technique based on the premise that a person can alleviate depression or improve mood by engaging in pleasant activities regularly.
-It helps establish positive habits and provides a wonderful opportunity for a person to practice what they have learned.
+It helps establish positive habits and provides an opportunity for a person to practice what they have learned.
 For instance, if there’s an activity that a person avoids or delays due to anxiety and other negative emotions, scheduling it can be helpful.
-That way, an individual is more likely to follow through.
+Activity scheduling is a lucrative element in treating depression due its simplicity and straightforward approach which makes it promising for patients to follow through as stated by Genevieve Riebe et al. of the University of Washington in their paper published in the International Journal of Geriatric Psychiatry in 2012.
 This technique also includes scheduling (purposely finding time) for something fun and enjoyable.

 - Journaling: a great technique for people to observe and release thought patterns they have on a daily basis.
 Journaling is an opportunity for a person to get in touch with their feelings.
 A therapist may choose journaling as a CBT technique and instruct a patient to write down all negative thoughts they have between sessions.
 After listing negative thoughts, a patient then needs to write positive alternatives to them.
 Journaling may also include keeping track of new thoughts and behaviors.
 Doing so helps a person track their progress more effectively.